Ireland–NATO relations: 1999–present: Partnership for Peace, EU defence co-operation

-With the launch of Permanent Structured Cooperation (PESCO) in defense at the end of 2017, the EU's activity on military matters has increased.
+With the launch of Permanent Structured Cooperation (PESCO) in defence at the end of 2017, the EU's activity on military matters has increased.
 The policy was designed to be inclusive and allows states to opt in or out of specific forms of military cooperation.
 That has allowed most of the neutral states to participate, but opinions still vary.
 Some members of the Irish Parliament considered Ireland's joining PESCO as an abandonment of neutrality.
 It was passed with the government arguing that its opt-in nature allowed Ireland to "join elements of PESCO that were beneficial such as counter-terrorism, cybersecurity and peacekeeping... what we are not going to be doing is buying aircraft carriers and fighter jets".

 Currently no major political party supports accession to NATO as their party line.
 There has been, and continues to be, a minority of individual politicians and groups of politicians who support Ireland joining NATO, mainly but not limited to the centre-right Fine Gael party (in 2013, the party's youth wing Young Fine Gael passed a motion calling on the Irish government to start accession talks with NATO).
 Though its stance was softened during the 2024 election campaign, the republican party Sinn Féin has long supported both withdrawal from PfP and passage of a constitutional amendment to prohibit the country from joining a military alliance like NATO.
 The Dáil Éireann has considered and defeated such an amendment in April 2019 and in November 2023.

 It had been widely understood that a referendum would have to be held before any changes could be made to the policy of neutrality or to joining NATO. with Irish Constitutional lawyers pointed to the precedent set by the 1987 case Crotty v.
 An Taoiseach as suggesting it would be necessary, and that any attempt to join NATO without a referendum would likely be legally challenged in the country's courts in a similar way.
 However, in June 2022, after the Russian invasion of Ukraine had begun, Taoiseach Micheál Martin stated that there was no legal requirement for a referendum on the matter since it was "a policy decision of government”, though he later clarified that politically it would be necessary.
 Former Taoiseach Leo Varadkar has also highlighted the possibility that a United Ireland would likely have to reconsider defense arrangements, namely those with NATO, as the six counties of Northern Ireland are currently part of the alliance.